Your Immigration Guide

 Back to All Resources

-EB-2 NIW visa (aka National Interest Waiver) is an immigrant vi...d to know about the EB-2 NIW visa requirements, processing time, and costs.
+EB-2 NIW visa (aka National Interest Waiver) is an immigrant visa for people that work on a project or a job that has positive impact on their industry, field or entire nation.
+In this EB-2 NIW visa guide, you'll learn everything you need to know about the EB-2 NIW visa requirements, processing time, and costs.

 David A. Keller, Esq.

 NIW stands for “National Interest Waiver”.
-It allows you to s...oid the lengthy Permanent Labor Certification Process (PERM).
+It allows you to self-petition (file without a sponsoring employer) and avoid the lengthy Permanent Labor Certification Process (PERM).

-Both the EB1A and the EB2 NIW allow you to self-petition, mea...ave to go through the PERM labor certification process.
+Both the EB-1A and EB-2 NIW allow you to self-petition, meaning you do not have to go through the PERM labor certification process.

-The EB-2 NIW visa offers several advantages that make it a po...o.
-Here are the main benefits of applying for an EB-2 NIW:
+The EB-2 NIW visa offers several advantages that make it a highly desirable pathway for foreign professionals seeking permanent residence in the United States.
+Below are the key benefits of applying for an EB-2 NIW:

-With PERM, a U.S. employer must sponsor you and prove there a...the job.
-The NIW “waives” that requirement—but you must qualify.
+With PERM, a U.S. employer must sponsor you and prove there are no qualified U.S. workers available to fill the job.
+The NIW “waives” that requirement meaning you do not need employer sponsorship but you must still demonstrate that your work is in the national interest of the U.S.

 The EB-2 NIW visa is designed for those who have an advanced degree or exceptional ability, and can demonstrate that their work is of national interest to the U.S.